Death of Peter Scolari, actor of the series “Girls” on HBO

 A longtime friend of Tom Hanks, Peter Scolari became known to the general public in the 1980s thanks to the sitcom Bosom buddies, of which they are both the headliners.
 The series followed the misadventures of two desperate men who disguise themselves as women in order to be able to live at the Susan B. Anthony Hotel, a very affordable but exclusively female dwelling.
 A project at the end of which the two actors remained very close.

-Peter Scolari also held a regular role in the series.
+Peter Scolari has also held a regular role in the series.
 Newhart.
-His role as producer Michael Harris earned him three Emmy nominations.
+His role as producer Michael Harris has earned him three Emmy nominations.

 From 2012 to 2017, he played the father of the heroine of the series Girls on HBO.
 His character, Tad Horvath, the sensitive and patient father of the unbearable but endearing Hannah Horvath, ends up revealing to be homosexual.
 In 2016, Peter Scolari won with this touching role an Emmy Award in the category “Outstanding Guest Actor in a Comedy Series”.